 Setting Our full-time classroom at 139 Fulton Street in Lower Manhattan houses a lending library, study groups, and our Graduate Apprentice Program (GAP Clinic) – an internship program that bridges the gap between graduation and private practice.

-Anatomy and Pathology In addition to our 4-year diploma program, NYSH offers a uniquely designed course of Anatomy and Pathology for students of homeopathy who would like to complete the CHC requirement; it is approved by the Council for Homeopathic Certification.
+Anatomy and Pathology In addition to our 4-year diploma program, NYSH offers a uniquely designed course of Anatomy and Pathology for students of homeopathy who would like to complete the AIHC requirement; it is approved by the Association for International Homeopathic Certification.
 This is not a required NYSH course, and it is offered periodically based on student demand and teacher availability.
+There are also acceptable online options available.
 See A&P

 The 4-Year Curriculum